anton164/grunt-fixindent/README.md

 ```

 #### Set indentation to 1 tab
-In this example the indent task will decrease the indent of all .css files in the css directory by one and save the modified files in the dist directory.
+In this example the fixindent task will set the indentation of all .css files in the src directory to 1 tab and save the modified files in the dist directory.

 ```js
 grunt.initConfig({